sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/augment-event-data-with-hooks.md

 Verify that the check hook is behaving properly against a specific event with `sensuctl`.
 It might take a few moments after you assign the check hook for the check to be scheduled on the entity and the result sent back to the Sensu backend.
-The check hook command result is available in the `hooks` array, within the `check` scope:

 {{< language-toggle >}}